Starfield Thief Builds

 Picking a lock is not only a staple of Thief Build but a staple of Bethesda games.
 Picking locked doors, crates, and storage containers is standard practice for any build, but a thief will want to know exactly how to do this.

-First, you will want to get yourself some Digipicks; these function the same way as standard lockpicks have done in the past.
+First, you will want to get some Digipicks; these function the same way as standard lockpicks have done in the past.
 Make too many wrong moves, and your Digipick will be lost, forcing you to use another or quit altogether.

-Keep in mind if you exit the mini-game after starting, you will lose a Digipick for doing so.
+Remember that if you exit the mini-game after starting, you will lose a Digipick for doing so.
 Additionally, Digipicks can be lost by hitting 'Undo' during the minigame, so be mindful when using that feature.

 Player stands posing for a photo

-You will gain XP for trying to lock-pick: the Novice locks reward 5XP and Advanced locks reward 10XP, so we recommend attempting each lock you come across to boost your rank up to the higher levels to take on more challenging locks.
+You will gain XP for trying to lock-pick: the Novice locks reward 5XP, and Advanced locks reward 10XP, so we recommend attempting each lock you come across to boost your rank up to the higher levels to take on more challenging locks.

 How To Pickpocket